cabrerahector/wordpress-popular-posts/readme.txt

 Tags: popular, posts, widget, seo, wordpress
 Requires at least: 2.8
 Tested up to: 2.9.1
-Stable tag: 2.0.0
+Stable tag: 2.0.1

 With Wordpress Popular Posts, you can show your visitors what are the most popular entries on your blog.

 == Description ==

 Wordpress Popular Posts  is a sidebar widget that displays the most popular posts on your blog.
+You can use it as a template tag, too!

 **IMPORTANT ANNOUNCEMENT:** from **version 2.0** and on, **Wordpress Popular Posts** requires at least **Wordpress 2.8** in order to function correctly.
 If you are not running Wordpress 2.8 or can't update your blog right now, please don't upgrade to/install version 2.x!